4. Planning leave

 Employers cannot refuse notice to take continuous leave.

-Alex and their partner Jo decide to take 20 weeks of SPL each.
+Alex and their partner Jo decide to take 20 weeks of shared parental leave each.

 Jo gives their employer 1 notice to take all 20 weeks of their leave in 1 block.